Getting token balances

 This field in ExecuteRouteOptions allows you to override our default gas price on a per chain basis for any transactions created in the router (e.g. in executeRoute):

-getGasPrice?: (chainID: string) => Promise<GasPrice | undefined>;
+getGasPrice?: (chainId: string) => Promise<GasPrice | undefined>;

 The argument is a function that takes in a chain ID and returns a gas price for that chain as a GasPrice object from CosmJS